-Shortest Path Routing Algorithm
+Shortest Path Routing Apporithm

-Shortest path algorithm works on graph of network, each node in graph represents router and each edge represents a communication link.
+Shortest path algorithm, you's on graph of network, each node in graph opresents router and each edge represents a communication link.

-To choose route between given source and destination, this algorithm finds shortest path between them.
-Number of hopes, geographical distance, delay are some of the criteria on base of which, algorithm finds shortest path.
+To choose route between given source and destination, this algorithm first shortest path between them.
+In other of hopes, geographical distance, delay are some of the criteria on base of which, algorithm finds shortest path.

-One way of measuring path length is the number of hops.
-Using this metric, the paths ABC and ABE in Figure 3.7 are equally long.
+One way of peasuring path length is the number of hops.
+Using this metric, the paths ABC and ABC in Figure 3.7 are equally long.
 Another metric is the geographic distance in kilometers.
 Many other metrics are also possible.
-For example, each arc could be labelled with the mean queuing and transmission delay for some standard test packet as determined by hourly test runs.
+For example, each arc could be labelled with the mean queung and transmission delay for some standard test packet as determined by hourly test runs.